The Pinnacle Architecture: Reducing the cost of breaking RSA-2048 to 100 000 physical qubits using quantum LDPC codes: Applications

 Each memory stores $m$ logical qubits and there are $\left\lceil\frac{\rho}{\lceil m/w_1\rceil}\right\rceil$ such memories.
 Each memory requires $\nu=\left\lceil m/k\right\rceil$ code blocks of an $\llbracket n,k,d\rrbracket$ code (with $2n$ physical qubits each).
 For each processing unit, we also require a port with $n_g+n_b$ additional physical qubits.
 The number of physical qubits required for the memory and ports is therefore

 Hence the total number of physical qubits is $n_\mathrm{total}=n_w+n_m$.

 \paragraph{Runtime:} We define the total number of logical cycles required per iteration of the outer loop of Gidney's algorithm to be $\Sigma$, which is equal to the sum of the final column of \cref{tab:subroutines}.
+We define the number of additional logical cycles required to combine the accumulators in each batch of our parallelised version of the algorithm to be $\Lambda$.
+When $\rho=1$, $\Lambda=0$; otherwise, we have:

-Since we require $\left\lceil |P|/\rho \right\rceil$ iterations, this implies that the expected number of logical cycles required for the full outer loop is no more than $\left\lceil |P|/\rho \right\rceil\Sigma$.
-Following the completion of this outer loop, we have some further minor steps that are performed once.
+which accounts for the binary tree used to combine accumulators, its uncomputation, Clifford frame cleaning between pairs of accumulators, and the uncomputation of loop 4 on the ancillary working registers.
+Since we require $\left\lceil |P|/\rho \right\rceil$ iterations, this implies that the number of logical cycles required for the full outer loop is $\left\lceil |P|/\rho \right\rceil\left(\Sigma+\Lambda\right)$.

+Following the completion of this outer loop, we have two further minor steps that are performed once.
 First, the uncomputation of loop 1~\cite{gidney_how_2025}---which is performed in parallel on all streams---consists of a single instance of the loop 1 lookup and addition.
 Referring to \cref{tab:subroutines}, it takes $\upsilon=\lceil m/w_1\rceil\left(6\left(2^{w_1}-w_1+\ell+\mathrm{len}{(m)}-2\right)+2w_1\right)$ logical cycles.
-Second, the accumulators for the different streams must be combined, which takes $\lceil\log_2(\rho)\rceil$ layers of additions of $f$ qubit registers and hence $6(f-1)\lceil\log_2(\rho)\rceil$ logical cycles.
-Finally, there is a frequency measurement (i.e. inverse quantum Fourier transform followed by measurement); the nuber of logical cycles required for this is negligible compared to $\Sigma$ so we follow Ref.~\cite{gidney_how_2025} in omitting it from our accounting.
+Second, there is a frequency measurement (i.e. inverse quantum Fourier transform followed by measurement); the number of logical cycles required for this is negligible compared to $\Sigma$ so we follow Ref.~\cite{gidney_how_2025} in omitting it from our accounting.
 Assuming a perfect success rate of magic engines we can therefore write the total number of logical cycles as

 The proportion of logical cycles requiring $T$ states is approximately (in fact, slightly less than) $2/3$, which leads to an adjusted formula for the true number of logical cycles accounting for the magic engine rejection rate of $p_r$ of